 No matter what the time of year, it’s always a good idea to try a few slings and carriers to see what works for you.
 Check out our guide to the different types of slings or get in touch if you’d like more help.

-Be sure to check out Part 1 of our “It’s getting hot in here!” blog mini series: How to stay safe and cool when babywearing this summer.
+Be sure to check out Part 1 of our “It’s getting hot in here!” blog mini-series: How to stay safe and cool when babywearing this summer.

-Blog updated April 2018.
+Blog updated June 2021.